sendbird/sendbird-uikit-ios/README.md

 https://github.com/sendbird/sendbird-uikit-ios-spm.git
 ```

-3. Select Up to Next Major rules and click the Next button to add the package.
+3. Select Up Branch to `main-beta` rules and click the Next button to add the package.

 #### - Handle errors caused by unknown attributes